apache/cordova-docs/docs/en/edge/guide/platforms/wp8/devel.md

 file for more detailed directions.

 These tools allow you to create, build, and run apps.
-For information on the command-line interface that enables plugin features, see Using Plugman to Manage Plugins.
+For information on the all-purpose command-line interface that enables plugin features, see Using Plugman to Manage Plugins.
 See Application Plugins for details on how to develop plugins.

 ## Windows Phone